 Loft Flooring & Boarding Installation

-Here at The Loftman Company we install the strongest raised loft flooring systems on the market for new and older properties.
+We install the strongest raised loft boarding systems on the market for new and older properties.
 Amongst many loft boarding franchises out there today we remain a family run business with a national reach.
 As such we are impartial and will allow you to make the informed choice.
-All our Award-winning loft boarding systems carry a Lifetime Warranty, are BBA approved and won’t void your New Build Warranty (NHBC).
+All our Award-winning loft boarding services carry a Lifetime Warranty, are BBA approved and won’t void your New Build Warranty (NHBC).

 The quality of your loft boarding installation can affect a number factors within your property, so much that if you don’t choose a recommended professional then you may face more fees later down the line and even a reinstallation.